attitude/mustache-atomic-loader/README.md

 use asset concatenation which is combining assets in one file, caching it in any publicly accessible folder you specify.

+Example Concantenation class is included.
+You might consider extending it and and by defining custom `defaultConcantenateAssets()` method overwrite the behaviour.
+Since v0.3.0 this class is able to concatenate linked as well as inline assets into one file.

 > **Heads up:** It is important to note, that this Concatenation class combines
 > only assets defined in the current page source.
 This might be awkward, but
 > it enables to load only styles necessary to render the current page.

-Example Concatenation class is included.
-You might consider extending it and and by defining custom `defaultConcantenateAssets()` method overwrite the behaviour.

 Example Usage
 -------------